datajerk/ctf-write-ups/damctf2021/sir-marksalot/README.md

 The `9` for `rand mismatch` is not a surprise, this would imply a ~0.5s startup remotely.

-All 20 with approximately a single retry every other attempt all completed with the flag.
+All 20 with approximately a single retry every other attempt all completed and _captured the flag_.